Family Nurse Practitioner, M.S.N.

 • A curriculum vitae (CV) that includes: work history, educational background, community service involvement with dates, national certification entity, and professional organization memberships.

-• A career goals statement that includes a written narrative of the following:
+• Reflect on your career goals and write a statement that includes a written narrative of the following:

-• Your answers will serve as an example of your critical thinking and writing skills.
+• Your written narrative will serve as an example of your critical thinking and writing skills.
 Citations and references are not required.
 Submission should be typed and between 150-200 words.

 Admission to the FNP program is competitive and selective.
 Applicants are reviewed by the School of Nursing Graduate Admissions Committee.
 Please note, students who are not eligible to register in the college or university last attended, for academic or disciplinary reasons, will not be admitted to the FNP program.